Dealing With Debt and Not Sure What Options Exist?

 Will I lose my house or car?

-No. The goal is to help you get out of debt without losing what matters.
-Your property, your vehicle, and your savings stay protected while you work through the plan.
+Not necessarily.
+The goal is to help you get out of debt without losing what matters.
+In many cases, your property, vehicle, and savings can remain intact — a specialist can walk you through what applies to your situation specifically.

 How is this different from bankruptcy?

 Bankruptcy wipes out debt but hits your credit for 6–7 years and can put certain assets at risk.
-This process reduces what you owe, protects your assets, and lets most people rebuild credit in 2–3 years after completion.
+This process reduces what you owe, protects assets in most cases, and lets most people rebuild credit within 2–3 years after completion.
 It's a far gentler path with a much smaller long-term impact.

 What debts can be included?